 The Dinner Rotation: When HR Meets the Kitchen

 By the time I get home from the office, I am usually 'people-exhausted.'
 If I don't have something 80% ready, I will order a pizza.
 And a pizza is basically a one-way ticket to a blood sugar spike that makes me feel like I’ve been hit by a truck the next morning.
+I can't afford that brain fog when I have a stack of insurance renewals to review.

 The Things That Didn’t Work (The Hall of Shame)